LearnOnDemandSystems/20532CIDL-EXP-M4/content.md

 ### Select the Basic option
-In the Choose your pricing tier blade that displays, click the View all link and then select the Basic option.
+In the Choose your pricing tier blade that displays, select the Basic tile.
-Click Select to close the blade.
+Click Apply to close the blade.

 #### :camera: SCREENSHOT
 >LODSProperties